RoboticsKnowledgebase/roboticsknowledgebase.github.io/wiki/project-management/drone-flight-permissions.md

 ## Procedures

 ### Fly as a Recreational Fliers or as part of a Modeler Community-Based Organization
-Register the drone at https://faadronezone.faa.gov/#/
+1. Register the drone at https://faadronezone.faa.gov/#
-Select: “I Fly Under the Exception for Recreational Fliers” The registration fee is $5, and you will need the drone’s serial number Mark the drone with the registration number
+  a.
+Select: “I Fly Under the Exception for Recreational Fliers”
+  b.
+The registration fee is $5, and you will need the drone’s serial number
+  c.
+Mark the drone with the registration number

 Request permission from CMU’s legal department
 Email drones@andrew.cmu.edu and fill out the form they send you.